 Instructions

-- Make the cookies: In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium high speed until fluffy and light in color, about 2-3 minutes.
+- Make the cookies: In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium high speed until fluffy and light in color, about 3 minutes.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
 Add the egg, vanilla extract, and peppermint extract, and then beat on high speed until combined.
 Scrape down the sides and bottom of the bowl as needed.

 - In a separate bowl, whisk the flour, cocoa powder, baking soda and salt together until combined.
 With the mixer running on low speed, slowly pour into the wet ingredients.
 Beat on low until combined.
 The cookie dough will be quite thick.
 Switch to high speed and beat in the milk, then the chocolate chips.
 The cookie dough will be sticky and tacky.
 Cover dough tightly and chill in the refrigerator for at least 3 hours and up to 3 days.
 Chilling is mandatory for this sticky cookie dough.